 The Corporation restricts the number of public-company boards on which a director may serve to four, including that of the Corporation.
 The Corporation also expects each director to devote sufficient time to carrying out his or her duties effectively.
 Each director also commits to serve on the Corporation's Board of Directors for an extended period of time.

-Palm Beach Gardens, FL, USA
+Palm Beach Gardens, FL, USA Current position with the Corporation: Director

 Leslie Abi-Karam